 - Motor oil containers (discard as trash)

-For more detailed guidelines, visit the CSWD "All in One" recycling specifications.
+For more detailed guidelines, visit the CSWD's A to Z guide and recycling specifications.

 Cardboard boxes must be emptied and flattened.
-Office staff mus place boxes next to the recycling bins inside buildings.
+Office staff must place boxes next to the recycling bins inside buildings.
 Custodial staff will bring boxes to designated cardboard dumpsters located outside.